mortonsc/TIgameoflife/README.md

 * `-`: advances the game one step
 * `+`: starts the game running

 While the game is running, pressing `Enter` will pause it again.
-You will probably have to hold the button for a second before the game pauses.
+You may have to hold the button for a second before the game pauses.

 ## Planned Features